harshhb11/IOT1026-Project/README.md

 Activation and Interactions: When the hero enters a room, it triggers interactions.
 This can involve fighting a monster or encountering events that affect the hero's progress or well-being.

 Display Representation: The room has a visual representation.
 By default, it appears as an empty room.
 If a monster is present, its representation is used instead.

+Task 2:

+Messi (Minotaur)

+Messi is a powerful minotaur that can charge at the hero when activated.
+During the encounter, Messi will knock the hero into another room, while also moving to a new location in the labyrinth.
+Be careful when encountering Messi, as he can take away your magic sword if you possess one!
 [Assignment Instructions](docs/instructions.md)
 [How to start coding](docs/how-to-use.md)
 [How to update status badges](docs/how-to-update-badges.md)